-Startup GridIron Systems Inc. today expanded its OneAppliance platform of flash SAN accelerator devices with the help of an OEM deal with storage vendor NetApp Inc. GridIron added a larger version of its TurboCharger
+Startup GridIron Systems Inc. today expanded its OneAppliance platform of flash SAN accelerator devices with the help of an OEM deal with storage vendor NetApp Inc. GridIron added a larger version of its TurboCharger all-flash SAN accelerator appliance and a new hybrid storage system that uses NetApp's E5400 for disk storage.

 GridIron's Hybrid Flash Array (HFA) combines its new TurboCharger GT-1500 controller with the E5400, part of the Engenio storage platform that NetApp acquired from LSI Corp. in 2011.
 The TurboCharger sits between servers and storage arrays to accelerate such block-based applications as Oracle databases.
 It uses Intel multi-level cell (MLC) flash and the vendor's proprietary Set Ranking algorithms to optimize performance.